This Time (INXS song)

 "This Time" is a song recorded by the Australian band INXS.
 It is from their 1985 album Listen Like Thieves.
 "This Time" was the second single after "What You Need" in Australia and New Zealand, but album's lead single elsewhere.
 It reached the top 20 in Australia.
-It was the only song from the album solely written by Andrew Farriss.
+It was the only song from the album solely written by Andrew Farriss and Michael Hutchence.